 13. Reverse Crunches

-Lower abdominal muscles are often skipped in other exercises which is curial for developing a sturdy core, so it’s best to include reverse crunches to hit the lower abs.
+Lower abdominal muscles are often skipped in other exercises, which is crucial for developing a sturdy core.
+So, it’s best to include reverse crunches to target the lower abs.
 The reverse crunch is a beginner-level exercise that strengthens your lower abs without putting much stress on your lower back.

 14. Superman

-The superman is low-intense strength and mobility exercise that works on your lats, traps, lower back, and other posterior chain muscles.
+The Superman is a low-intense strength and mobility exercise that works on your lats, traps, lower back, and other posterior chain muscles.
 It adds variety to your cardio training.

 It doesn’t increase heart rate like other exercises that’s why you can do it when you feel out of breath.